-This year, Indigenous Peoples Day is Monday, October 14.
-Indigenous Peoples Day is a day to acknowledge these hard truths, the broken treaties, and the removal of Indigenous people at the hands of the U.S. government and its citizens who stole land that was not theirs to take.
+Indigenous Peoples Day is a day to acknowledge these hard truths, the broken treaties, and the forced removal of Indigenous people at the hands of the U.S. government and its citizens who stole land that was not theirs to take.
 It is also vital that we recognize the original stewards of the land we now occupy and where they are now as a result.
 This is part of a step towards healing and reconciliation with Native communities.

 On October 3, 2018, Cincinnati City Council passed a resolution officially recognizing the second Monday in October as Indigenous Peoples Day.
 This moment was a long time coming.
 Activists from local Native American community organizations like the Greater Cincinnati Native American Coalition, American Indian Movement (AIM) of Ohio, AIM Chapter of Indiana and Kentucky, and others fought for this change for years, putting the pressure on City Council as early as 2014.

-The celebration of Columbus Day glorifies European mythology while ignoring the experiences of Indigenous people at the hands of Columbus and figures like him.
-It also erases the continued cultural vibrancy, resilience, and traditions that live on with Native American people today despite these atrocities.
+The celebration of Columbus Day glorifies European mythology while ignoring the experiences of Indigenous peoples at the hands of Columbus and figures like him.
+It also erases the continued cultural vibrancy, resilience, and traditions that live on with Native Americans today despite these atrocities.

 GCNAC is a group of organizations, churches, individuals, and others who support Native American and Indigenous treaty and human rights, as well as racial issues on a local and national level.

 It is their mission to preserve and represent the cultural heritage of Native American, Indigenous, and First Nations people; to provide education, advocacy, and support on contemporary Indigenous issues and cultivate knowledge about Native American history in local and regional communities.
 You can learn more about joining them in their mission by visiting their website at gcnativeamericancoalition.com, opens a new window.